 Schott succeeds Jeff Vahle, who is retiring after 36 years with Disney.
-Vahle has led Walt Disney World since 2020.
+Vahle led Walt Disney World since 2020.

 Joe Schott's Disney Background